Canada: Marijuana To Be Legal Nationwide By July 2018

 In the United States, recreational marijuana is illegal at the federal level.
 However, it is legal in several states, including Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Washington, and Washington, D. C. Recreational marijuana is considered to be decriminalized in 18 other states, including Maine, Nebraska, and Rhode Island.

 Under Canada’s proposed marijuana legalization law, the federal government would be in charge of overseeing licensing and supply.
 However, individual provinces would have the freedom to regulate how recreational marijuana is distributed, priced, and sold to consumers.
-The providences will also have the option of raising the 18-year-old age limit for the purchase and use of marijuana.
+The provinces will also have the option of raising the 18-year-old age limit for the purchase and use of marijuana.

 Recreational #marijuana might be legal by Canada Day 2018.#cdnpoli pic.twitter.com/AqB5eg43Fo